 - Broken bones / fractures

 - Traumatic brain injuries

 Our award-winning law firm can guide you through the claims-filing process, which involves presenting an injury claim against the at-fault party's insurance company.
 If you or a family member is injured in an auto accident, it is imperative that you speak with an accident attorney before speaking to an insurance claims adjuster.
-Our personal injury law firm is here to help you get through this, one step at a time.
+Our car crash law firm is here to help you get through this, one step at a time.

 Atlanta ranks among the nation’s worst for heavy traffic and commute times.
 It may seem as if car accidents in the city are inevitable and completely out of a driver’s control.
 On the contrary, studies show that a large majority of car accidents are caused by human error and driver negligence.
 To make matters worse, many of us spend up to several hours each day in our vehicles, which only increases our risk of being in a car accident.

 - Distracted driving: including texting while driving, eating, talking on the phone, and other activities that divert a driver’s attention from the road.